What tax relief can I claim on my rental property?

 There are several ways landlords can reduce the costs associated with their properties:

 Switch to a cheaper buy-to-let mortgage deal.
-It’s usually best when your current deal comes to an end otherwise the charges you may incur for paying off a fixed-rate deal early could outweigh the benefit of switching
+It’s usually best to do this when your current deal comes to an end otherwise the charges you may incur for paying off a fixed-rate deal early could outweigh the savings made by switching

 Compare landlord insurance.
-You can then find a policy that offers the cover you need for less
+Shopping around could help you find a policy that offers the cover you need at a lower price

 Change energy providers.
 If energy bills are included in the rent – which may be the case if the property is a house in multiple occupation (HMO) – it might be possible to save money by switching to a cheaper gas or electricity deal

 Move properties into a limited company structure.
 This means you pay corporation tax on rental profits instead of personal income tax.
-However, setting up a limited company for your property business should only be undertaken after taking professional financial advice
+However, transferring an existing property into a company can have tax implications and comes with other costs, so you should take professional tax advice before doing so.

 It can offer protection against risks such as: